-G-5-f.
-Policy: Oppose lot splits and development proposals in unincorporated areas within and outside the City General Plan boundary when these proposals would do any of the following:
+RC-9-B Policy: Unincorporated Land in the Planning Area.
+Express opposition to residential and commercial development proposals in unincorporated areas within or adjacent to the Planning Area when these proposals would do any of the following:

-- Make it difficult or infeasible to implement the general plan; or, - Contribute to the premature conversion of agricultural, open space, or grazing lands; or constitute a detriment to the management of resources and/or facilities important to the metropolitan area (such as air quality, water quantity and quality, traffic circulation, and riparian habitat).
+- Make it difficult or infeasible to implement the General Plan; - Contribute to the premature conversion of agricultural, open space, or grazing lands; or - Constitute a detriment to the management of resources and/or facilities important to the region (such as air quality, water quantity and quality, traffic circulation, and riparian habitat).